MattyOL/Future_Forest-Project-1/README.md

 <img width="1416" alt="Screen Shot 2022-10-06 at 12 48 53" src="https://user-images.githubusercontent.com/111317260/194305699-1d19845d-0377-4e46-80c8-4823d05fb1f5.png">

 # Donate
+This is were the user can see what way they can donate and help them on the future for our climate and forest.

 <img width="1396" alt="Screen Shot 2022-10-06 at 12 55 34" src="https://user-images.githubusercontent.com/111317260/194306724-54d6df31-1efc-4b0c-9c24-12fcc457b7c1.png">
 <img width="1418" alt="Screen Shot 2022-10-06 at 12 55 49" src="https://user-images.githubusercontent.com/111317260/194306756-a2c5e0a5-534a-4b28-9018-70205e00f94c.png">